The best walks in Derbyshire and the Peak District

 I love visiting Cromford Canal on a summer’s evening.
 Pick up some fish and chips from one of the chip shops in nearby Cromford and enjoy them on a picnic bench by the canal.

 If you like woodland walks, then this one is for you.
 There are plenty of woodland trails to explore and it’s perfect for dogs as well.
 Head to Farley Hill, just outside of Matlock and then there is a small parking area where you can leave you car and get exploring.
+You can walk through the woods and down into the town of Matlock where there are plenty of cafes to stop for an afternoon tea or pubs for a mid-walk pint, plus lots of vintage shops to explore.
+As Matlock is located in a valley, there are steep hills to descend and ascend again to get back to your starting point.

 If you want to make a night of it, you can stay at the nearby Darwin Forest in a luxury lodge with a hot tub.